 For many analysts, however, the story being told in the Horn of Africa by the humanitarian and media caravan is simplistic and misleading.

-There is clearly a drought, they say, but the reason tens of thousands of people are leaving their homes in search of food is also because a festering insurgency in Somalia—along with the forced recruitment of youths—is making things worse.
+There is clearly a drought, they say, but the reason tens of thousands of people are leaving their homes in search of food is also because a festering insurgency in Somalia — along with the forced recruitment of youths — is making things worse.

 Much of southern and central Somalia is controlled by al Shabaab Islamist militants linked to al-Qaeda who imposed a ban on food aid in 2010.
+They have since lifted the ban but maintained the embargo on the WFP, calling it a “spy agency”.

 “This is not political,” Sheeran briefed frontline aid workers in northern Kenya, saying that responding to the crisis was all that mattered now.
 “It’s about saving lives.”